chenchih/5G_automationLinux/Iperflog_parser/ReadMe.md

 This is similar to previous one, but this code only support Mbit, which will not convert mbit to gbit.
 It will remain mbps value, in case if you don't want to convert gbit, then you can use this code.

 - Code Name: `parse_mbit_excel_release.py`
-	- Description: This is realated to above, but this only allow to parse Mbit logfile, and write the mbps into excel file without convert to gb.
+	- **Description**: This is realated to above, but this only allow to parse Mbit logfile, and write the mbps into excel file without convert to gb.
 This is an alernative of above, in case you don't want to convert the Tput value into gb.
 It like mbit tput value will display 1000 mbit, and in above case will convert it to gb by divide by 1000.
 In this case it will perserve the tput mbps without convering.
-	- Support LogFile: `input_Mbits`
+	- **Support LogFile**: `input_Mbits`

 ![reading_parseresult](img/parse_mbit_gbit/2_parse_mbit_excel_output.png)